antoniosignore/order-axon-cqrs/README.md

 One of the key properties that Axon offers to achieve this goal is the location transarency:

-    the developer develop with specific java annotations without bothering about where the other components are located.
+    the developer develops with specific java annotations without bothering about where the other components are located.

-Axon offers a vast choice of adapters/bus technologies that can be select to realize the distribution as well the the event sourcing (i.e. Kafka, ActiveMQ, RabbitMq) as well several dataSources SQL and/or NO_Sql for the Query model projections and/or the validation side of the CommandModel
+Then it will be mapper of splitting the code and generate smaller components that can be deployed separately in the cloud and scale autonomously

 ## Features